AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/smart-tags.md

 <!-- TBD: Is there a link to buy SCS or initiate a sales call.
 How are AIO services sold? -->

-## Integration [!DNL Experience Manager] mit Adobe I/O {#integrate-aem-with-aio}
+## Integration [!DNL Experience Manager] in die Adobe Developer Console {#integrate-aem-with-aio}

-You can integrate [!DNL Adobe Experience Manager] with the Smart Tags using Adobe I/O. Use this configuration to access the Smart Tags service from within [!DNL Experience Manager].
+Sie können [!DNL Adobe Experience Manager] mit der Adobe Developer Console Smart Tags integrieren.
+Use this configuration to access the Smart Tags service from within [!DNL Experience Manager].

 Aufgaben zum Konfigurieren der intelligenten Tags finden Sie unter Experience Manager für intelligentes Tagging von Assets [](smart-tags-configuration.md) konfigurieren.
-At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the Adobe I/O gateway before forwarding your request to the Smart Tags service.
+At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the Adobe Developer Console gateway before forwarding your request to the Smart Tags service.

 ## Verstehen Sie Tag-Modelle und -Richtlinien. {#understand-tag-models-guidelines}